Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts: Formal model

 \section{Formal model}

 In this section, we present the key components of our formal model.
 We start by introducing $\lang{}$, a simple hardware description language (\Cref{sec:model:language}).
-Next, we show how to formalize instruction-set architectures and microarchitectures in $\lang{}$ (\Cref{sec:model:arch-and-uarch}).
+Next, we show how to formalize instruction set architectures and microarchitectures in $\lang{}$ (\Cref{sec:model:arch-and-uarch}).
 We conclude by formalizing leakage contracts (\Cref{sec:model:leakage-contracts}).